PhiloTFarnsworth/BitSprite/README.md

 can then use the command prompt, to create a template, based on the following flags:
 ```
 -template (required)
-    -template looks in the templates folder for a file named after the provided string, and if successful opens up the
+    -template looks in the templates folder for a file named after the provided string, and if
-    template .PNG for parsing.
+    successful opens up the template .PNG for parsing.
 ```
 ```
 -fold
     -fold controls whether the template should be reflected across the rightmost bounds.
-User has the option to
+User
-    choose to fold even, and write the last column twice, or fold odd and have the last column of the template
+    has the option to choose to fold even, and write the last column twice, or fold odd and
-    only represented once in the output.
-Acceptable Values: odd = odd, o; even = even, e.
+    have the last column of the template only represented once in the output.
+Acceptable
+    Values: odd = odd, o; even = even, e.
 (Not case sensitive)
 ```
 ```
 -color
-    -color designates the color of activated bit pixels, can be expressed as both a single Hex value or two Hex
+    -color designates the color of activated bit pixels, can be expressed as both a single Hex value
-    values with a ':' in between.
-Passing two Hex values will result in 'blended' shades between the
+    or two Hex values with a ':' in between.
+Passing two Hex values will result in 'blended' shades
-    across the images of the sprite sheet.
-Acceptable Values: Hex or Hex:Hex (IE. #FFFFFF, #FFFFFF:#000000).
+    between the designated colors across the images of the sprite sheet.
+Acceptable Values: Hex or
+    Hex:Hex (#FFFFFF or #FFFFFF:#000000).
 ```
 ```
 -accent
-    -accent designates the color of accent pixels, can be expressed as both a single Hex value or two Hex
+    -accent designates the color of accent pixels, can be expressed as both a single Hex value or two
-    values with a ':' in between.
-Passing two Hex values will result in 'blended' shades between the
+    Hex values with a ':' in between.
+Passing two Hex values will result in 'blended' shades between
-    across the images of the sprite sheet.
-Acceptable Values: Hex or Hex:Hex (IE #FFFFFF, #FFFFFF:#000000).
+    the designated colors across the images of the sprite sheet.
+Acceptable Values: Hex or Hex:Hex
+    (#FFFFFF or #FFFFFF:#000000).
 ```
 ```
 -fill
     -fill designates the color of fill pixels, can be expressed as both a single Hex value or two Hex
     values with a ':' in between.
 Passing two Hex values will result in 'blended' shades between the
-    across the images of the sprite sheet.
-Acceptable Values: Hex or Hex:Hex (IE #FFFFFF, #FFFFFF:#000000).
+    designated colors across the images of the sprite sheet.
+Acceptable Values: Hex or Hex:Hex
+    (#FFFFFF or #FFFFFF:#000000).
 ```
 ```
 -background
-    -background designates the color of background pixels, can be expressed as both a single Hex value or two Hex
+    -background designates the color of background pixels, can be expressed as both a single Hex value
-    values with a ':' in between.
-Passing two Hex values will result in 'blended' shades between the
+    or two Hex values with a ':' in between.
+Passing two Hex values will result in 'blended' shades
-    across the images of the sprite sheet.
-Acceptable Values: Hex or Hex:Hex (IE #FFFFFF, #FFFFFF:#000000).
+    between the designated colors across the images of the sprite sheet.
+Acceptable Values: Hex or
+    Hex:Hex (IE #FFFFFF, #FFFFFF:#000000).
 ```
 ```
 -outcolor
-    -outcolor designates the color of outlines and deactivated bit pixels, can be expressed as both a single Hex value or two Hex
+    -outcolor designates the color of outlines and deactivated bit pixels, can be expressed as both a
-    values with a ':' in between.
-Passing two Hex values will result in 'blended' shades between the
+    single Hex value or two Hex values with a ':' in between.
+Passing two Hex values will result in
-    across the images of the sprite sheet.
-Acceptable Values: Hex or Hex:Hex (IE #FFFFFF, #FFFFFF:#000000).
+    'blended' shades between the designated colors across the images of the sprite sheet.
+Acceptable
+    Values: Hex or Hex:Hex (IE #FFFFFF, #FFFFFF:#000000).
 ```
 ```
 -outline
     -outline can be used to toggle whether BitSprite draws outlines around bit, accent and fill pixels.
-Does not
-    effect explicitly designated outline pixels.
-Acceptable Values: True = true, t; false = false, f.
-(Not case
+    Does not effect explicitly designated outline pixels.
+Acceptable Values: True = true, t;
-    sensitive, accepts all Golang Bool values.)
+    false = false, f.
+(Not case sensitive, accepts all Golang Bool values.)
 ```
 ```
 -upscale
     -upscale controls the scale of the output images.
-Keep in mind that 1 pixel -> 4 -> 9 as you scale in this
+Keep in mind that 1 pixel -> 4 -> 9 as you scale
-    program, so excessively large values will start to chug.
-Acceptable Values:  Positive integer (integers < 1
+    in this program, so excessively large values will start to chug.
+Acceptable Values:  Positive integer
-    will automatically be set at 1).
+    (integers < 1 will automatically be set at 1).
 ```
 ```
 -sheetwidth
     -sheetwidth controls the number of columns in an output Sprite Sheet.
-Must be a factor of 256, otherwise
+Must be a factor of 256,
-    will default to 16 columns.
+    otherwise will default to 16 columns.
 Acceptable Values: Positive factor of 256.
 ```
 ```
 -outname
-    -outname controls the naming of the output directory and sprite sheet  Acceptable Values: Any string that doesn't
+    -outname controls the naming of the output directory and sprite sheet  Acceptable Values: Any string
-    anger your OS.
+    that doesn't anger your OS.
 ```
 ```
 -legacy
     -legacy uses the original YCbCr gradient for coloring sprites.
-Acceptable Values: True = true, t; false = false, f.
+Acceptable Values: True = true, t;
+    false = false, f.
 (Not case sensitive, accepts all Golang Bool values.)
 ```

 ![Dog with hat](https://github.com/PhiloTFarnsworth/BitSprite/blob/main/docs/DogwHatHeader.png)

 ### Why?
 BitSprite is a quick and dirty approach to 'art', which allows the user to generate large amounts of assets in a short time.
 These assets are then stored for easy usage as both a sprite sheet and individual images.
 In the